jarrahtech/squants/README.md

 # Squants

+** Fork!

+This is a fork of [Typelevel's Squants](https://github.com/typelevel/squants) package.
+Done to update dependency version in my other projects.

 **The Scala API for Quantities, Units of Measure and Dimensional Analysis**

 Squants is a framework of data types and a domain specific language (DSL) for representing Quantities,